acdalal/geothermal/geothermalsite/dashboard/README.md

 `views.py` contains the aforementioned [Django views](https://docs.djangoproject.com/en/4.1/topics/http/views/) for rendering and displaying templates.
 Each function takes in only an HTTP request and extracts the necessary information (such as user-submitted forms) from there.
 We found it useful to do a minimal amount of work in each view function, and mainly rely on helper functions.

 `forms.py` contains classes for all of the [Django forms](https://docs.djangoproject.com/en/4.1/topics/forms/) that the dashboard app uses.

-`middleware.py` contains custom [Django middleware](https://docs.djangoproject.com/en/4.1/topics/http/middleware/) that does extra processing when HTTP requests/responses are executed.
-This is how the app logs user IP addresses when the user submits a query.

 **Note:** other files, such as `admin.py` & `test.py`, are Django boilerplate but are not used by this application.